jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 Templates live among us everywhere, they are a set of instructions that define how something is done.
 If you've ever tried following a recipe or tutorial, congratulations, you've come across the template pattern!
 Well, kinda...
 Those were specific instructions with no variation.
 That doesn't sound very [open to extension and closed for modification](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

-> The template pattern allows you to define a set of instructions and let subclasses define how particular instructions are executed.
+> *The template pattern allows you to define a set of instructions and let subclasses define how particular instructions are executed.*

 So what would be a real example of a template pattern?
 Some examples are:

 * Morning routine
-* Workout routine
+* Exercise routine

 The key concept is that you're describing an ordered set of instructions.
 In the examples above I intuitively added routine to the end of each one.
 When writing in general, I try to be mindful of duplcation.
 Generally, I wouldn't  like seeing the word routine  duplicated like that.
 However, I think in this instance it serves explaining the template pattern quite well.

 The definition of [routine](https://www.lexico.com/en/definition/routine) even tells you:

-> a sequence of actions regularly followed; a fixed program.
+> *a sequence of actions regularly followed; a fixed program.*

-### Workout routine - real world example
+### Example exercise routine

 When working out we normally do the following.
 Or at least we should.